 Join us for our Small Group Conversations facilitated by Clore Leadership Associates

-If you are looking for a space to download and reflect on challenges you’re facing or opportunities to develop in the future, why not sign up to our Small Group Conversations?
-These sessions are a series of facilitated conversations to provide spaces for mutual support and reflection to explore the issues, challenges and opportunities being faced in your professional life.
+If you are looking for a space to download and reflect on challenges you’re facing or opportunities for exploration, why not sign up to our Small Group Conversations?
+These facilitated conversations provide space for mutual support and reflection on issues, challenges and opportunities that you are facing in your work.

-We are pleased to be working with our experienced Clore Leadership Associates who will be facilitating these sessions.
+We are pleased to be working with experienced Clore Leadership Associate Reyahn King, who will be facilitating these sessions.

 Who is it for?

 Our Small Group Conversations are for leaders working for organisations or who are freelancers / self-employed in the cultural sector.
-You don’t need to be leading or managing teams, and we welcome those from all levels of experience in their careers.
+You don’t need to be leading or managing teams, and we welcome all levels of experience.

 How does it work?